nextgis/docs_ngweb/source/admin_tasks.rst

 .. note::
    A name for a group should contain only letters and numbers.

-Global group permissions
+Global permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While creating or editing a user group, you can set for all its members global permissions concerning Web GIS a whole:
+While creating or editing a user or user group, you can set global permissions concerning Web GIS a whole:

 * creating users and groups of users, managing access permissions;